Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Abstract

 \section{Abstract}

 {In this paper, we consider a class of stochastic midpoint and trapezoidal Lawson schemes for the numerical discretization of highly oscillatory stochastic differential equations.
 These Lawson schemes incorporate both the linear drift and diffusion terms in the exponential operator.
 We prove that the midpoint Lawson schemes preserve quadratic invariants and discuss this property as well for the trapezoidal Lawson scheme.
-Numerical experiments demonstrate that the integration error for highly oscillatory problems is smaller than the one of some standard methods. } {Stochastic Lawson; Quadratic invariants; Stochastic oscillators; Highly oscillatory problems; Numerical schemes.}
+Numerical experiments demonstrate that the integration error for highly oscillatory problems is smaller than {that} of some standard methods. } \keywords{Stochastic Lawson; Quadratic invariants; Stochastic oscillators; Highly oscillatory problems; Numerical schemes.} \subclass{60-08 \and 65C30 \and 60H10 \and 34C15 \and 60H35}